python-webuntis/python-webuntis/docs/quickstart.rst

 *webuntis.Session* is a shortcut for :py:class:`webuntis.session.Session`.
 This class represents a new session on a WebUntis server, which is bound to a school.
 This means that you will have to create a new session if you want to read data from a different school, even if it's on the same server.

 :py:class:`webuntis.session.Session` takes arguments such as the hostname, username and password.
-These options could also be imported later through the *options* object of your session, see :py:class:`webuntis.utils.option_utils.OptionStore`.
+These options could also be imported later through the *options* object of your session, see :doc:`etc`.

 But passing the credentials doesn't mean a session is started immediately.
 You have to do it manually::